w3c/wot/testing/plan.md

 Currently the [node-wot](https://github.com/eclipse/thingweb.node-wot)
 implementation of the WoT Scripting API and servient runtime includes a set of test cases and a "Test Thing".

+### To Do:
    * These should be decoupled from node-wot, turned into an independent test suite, and be made applicable to any WoT runtime implementation.
    * Normative assertions in the WoT Scripting API that need to be tested as part of the Test Suite need to be identified and suitable tests implemented.
-   * As part of the WoT Scripting API is specified using WDL and/or typescript definitions these aspects can be verified using those tools rather than implementation tests.
+   * As part of the WoT Scripting API is specified using WebIDL and/or TypeScript definitions these aspects can be verified using those tools rather than implementation tests.
 In particular, the signature of the WoT Scripting API calls can be verified using these tools rather than (or in addition to) runtime tests.